 By Jennifer Kenny

 1 Hawaii became our 50th state on August 21, 1959.
 Its nickname is the Aloha State.
-Most of Hawaii was formed because of volcanoes.
+Hawaii was entirely formed by volcanoes.

-2 The chain of Hawaiian Islands has been forming for millions of years as lava poured from volcanoes on the deep ocean floor.
-The mountains that formed are either dormant or active volcanoes.
+2 The chain of Hawaiian Islands has been forming for millions of years as lava poured from volcanoes on the ocean floor.
+The islands that formed now feature either extinct or active volcanoes.
 There is one active volcano on the island of Maui and three active volcanoes on the island of Hawaii.
-The islands where there are more dormant volcanoes show the results that erosion causes to the environment.
+The islands where there are more extinct volcanoes show the effects of erosion on the environment.

 3 Mauna Kea is the highest mountain in the state of Hawaii.
 It has been dormant for hundreds of years.
-Since it was formed mostly by lava flows and not explosive eruptions, it is a great mountainous mass and not a steep-sided cone.
+Since it was formed mostly by lava flows and not explosive eruptions, it is a great mountainous mass with gently sloping sides and not a steep-sided cone.

-4 Mauna Loa and Kilauea are Hawaii's two main active volcanoes that still erupt every so often.
+4 Mauna Loa and Kilauea are Hawaii's two main active volcanoes.
 Mauna Loa is 13,680 feet above sea level.
-Lava still flows from these volcanoes and has been known to destroy farmland and yet also create new land.
+It last erupted in 1984.
+Kilauea is considered one of the most active volcanoes on Earth, and eruptions happen quite often.
+Lava still flows, simultaneously destroying farmland and also creating new land.

 6 Hawaii, or the Big Island, is the largest of all the islands.
 Mauna Loa and Mauna Kea dominate the area.
-Hawaii is known for all the lava beds as well as rain forests, waterfalls, and grasslands.
+Hawaii is known for its lava beds, as well as rainforests, waterfalls, and grasslands.

 7 Maui is the second largest island.
 There are two huge masses with a valley-like area in between that is quite good for farming.

 8 Molokai is called the Friendly Island.
 The people are known to be kind to visitors.
-There is a town on the island called Kalaupapa where those who suffer from leprosy live.
-A very famous priest named Father Damien was known to live there to help the victims but he later died of the disease himself.
+There is a town on the island called Kalaupapa where those who suffered from leprosy once went to live.
+A famous priest named Father Damien lived there, too.
+He helped the victims of that dreaded disease and later died of the disease himself.